espidev/ProtectionStones/README.md

     protectionstones.members - Allows players to add or remove region members.
-Allows players to use /ps info members command. protectionstones.flags - Allows players to set their region flags. protectionstones.rent - Allows players access to /ps rent. protectionstones.buysell - Allows players access to /ps buy and /ps sell. protectionstones.toggle - Allows players to toggle ProtectionStones placement. protectionstones.region - Allows players to use the /ps region commands.
+Allows players to use /ps info members command. protectionstones.flags - Allows players to set their region flags. protectionstones.rent - Allows players access to /ps rent. protectionstones.rent.limit.x - Replace x with a limit for rented regions per player. protectionstones.buysell - Allows players access to /ps buy and /ps sell. protectionstones.toggle - Allows players to toggle ProtectionStones placement. protectionstones.region - Allows players to use the /ps region commands.